tidues/RanDist/README.md

 ## Future Plan
 1. Remove the current restrictions mentioned before about `X` and `Y`, and ![alt text](https://latex.codecogs.com/gif.latex?\Phi_\scriptscriptstyle{P,Q}(p,q)).
 2. Interactive user interface.
+3. The running speed right now is decent for common graph.
+Further speed improvement can be done by rewriting core functions in C.